 Every birth must be confirmed by a notification, as shown in the requirements below.

-If the birth occured in a location other than a hospital without a registered doctor or midwife in attendance and the child was NOT taken to a hospital within 24 hours of the birth:
+If the birth occurred in a location other than a hospital without a registered doctor or midwife in attendance and the child was NOT taken to a hospital within 24 hours of the birth:

 As parents, you may use any of the following to prove your identity: